- 1 Top 5 Garbage Disposals

 Garbage disposals come in different models, from low end to top end.
 Lower power versions cost as low as $50 while high power models cost $600 or more.
 Types of disposals in the market are either continuous feed or batch feed.
-Continuous feed are common and easy-to-use, as they are operated using a wall switch that turn on/off.
-Batch feed are considered safer than continuous models because they have a sink drain cover stopper to prevent unwanted objects from falling into the unit.
+Continuous feed is common and easy-to-use, as they are operated using a wall switch that turns on/off.
+Batch feed is considered safer than continuous models because they have a sink drain cover stopper to prevent unwanted objects from falling into the unit.
 However, they cost more than the continuous feed models.

 Everyone needs a perfect disposal, but your budget may be one of the limiting factors.
 You will find several models with disparate prices, but you need to consider the features prior to price.